 Florence A. Clark, PhD, OTR/L, FAOTA

 Dr. Clark is Professor at the Mrs. T. H. Chan Division of Occupational Science and Occupational Therapy, University of Southern California (USC), Los Angeles.
 She is a past president of the American Occupational Therapy Association (AOTA).
-In 1992, Dr. Clark was a recipient of the Eleanor Clarke Slagle Lectureship, AOTA's highest academic honor, and in 1999 she received AOTA's Award of Merit.
+In 1992, Dr. Clark was the Eleanor Clarke Slagle Lecturer, AOTA's highest academic honor, and in 1999 she received AOTA's Award of Merit.
 Dr. Clark received the AOTA-AOTF Presidents' Award in Honor of Wilma L. West in 2017 and was named one of the 100 Influential People in Occupational Therapy by AOTA.

 Since 1985, Florence Clark has attracted more than $10 million in extramural funding from NIH, NIDRR, and other federal agencies for research and training in the areas of healthy aging and the secondary conditions that impede the flourishing of people with disabilities in their real life circumstances.
 Dr. Clark's research programs in healthy aging and in the prevention of pressure ulcers in persons with spinal cord injury have followed a blueprint for translational research which she first developed with colleagues in connection with the USC Well Elderly Study.
 Initiated in 1993, the Well Elderly Study (RO1 AG11810) was a randomized controlled trial which demonstrated that preventive occupational therapy forestalls the declines associated with typical aging and improves the health of independently living elders.
 (Retrieved on January 29, 2015 from http://chan.usc.edu/faculty/directory/Florence_Clark/.)

 Q and A

 Identify three words that others have used to describe you.

 How do you hope to make a difference in the world through research?